IPTinCan Documentation

 IPTinCan supports TLS 1.2+ for encrypted transport.
 There are three options for TLS certificates:

-The simplest option.
-Enable TLS with auto_generate = true in server.toml, and the server will generate a self-signed certificate on first run.
+Generate a self-signed certificate using OpenSSL, then point the server at it.
 Clients will use trust-on-first-use (TOFU) fingerprint pinning to verify the server on subsequent connections.

 [tls]